amberprice-stack/rock-paper-scissors-lizard-spock/README.md

 # Rock-Paper-Scissors-Lizard-Spock
-This game is seen in The Big Bang Theory and it is an expansion on the game Rock, Paper, Scissors.
+This game is seen in The Big Bang Theory.
+It is an expansion on the game Rock, Paper, Scissors.
 This version is a text based game with player vs AI.

 ![Rock](https://i.ibb.co/R9Wn1Z4/lizard.png)
 # Game Rules